CerebriumAI/Tutorial-Ingress-Canary/tutorial.md

 kubectl apply -f deployment_canary.yaml -n kserve-deployments
 ```

-If you run the previous `kubectl get isvc` command, you'll see that there is now only single revision, `fraud-classifier-predictor-default-00002`.
+If you run the previous `kubectl get isvc` command now, you'll see that there is now only single revision, `fraud-classifier-predictor-default-00002`.
 Run the `test_requests.py` file one last time, for a sanity check.

 OUTPUT:
 ```